-Clinical Environment
+Clinical Setting

-- Appropriately establish an asthma diagnosis according to NHLB Guidelines - Determine that signs and symptoms of recurrent reversible airway obstruction are present based on history and exam.
+- Appropriately establish an accurate asthma diagnosis according to NHLBI Guidelines. - Determine that signs and symptoms of recurrent reversible airway obstruction are present based on history and exam.
 Consider other causes of obstruction. - For children over 5 years old: In addition to patient history, use spirometry to determine lung function.
 Rule out other potential conditions that can cause asthma-like symptoms such as respiratory tract infections. - In absence of other diagnostic tests (spirometry), determine if symptoms respond to albuterol. - For children under 5 years old: rely on information from the patient and caregiver.
-Diagnostic tests are not accurate for children under 5. - If the asthma appears to be triggered by environmental allergies, recommend allergy skin testing or blood testing for allergies.

-- Consider referral to a specialist (pediatric pulmonologist, allergist, asthma specialist) if diagnosis or testing is unclear. - Assess for asthma severity (impairment and risk) and control according to most recent NHLB guidelines. - Assess for severity at initial visit and reassess severity at least annually.
+Diagnostic tests are not accurate for children under 5. - If the asthma appears to be triggered by environmental allergies, recommend allergy skin testing or blood testing for allergies. - Consider referral to a specialist (pediatric pulmonologist, allergist, asthma specialist) if diagnosis or testing is unclear. - Assess for asthma severity (impairment and risk) and control according to most recent NHLBI guidelines. - Assess for severity at initial visit and reassess severity at least annually.
 Include assessment for comorbid conditions and/or environmental exposures. - Assess for control at all planned asthma visits, at least annually.
-Include assessment of proper medication administration technique, suitability of asthma action plan, patient adherence, and patient/caregiver concerns. - Develop an asthma management plan that includes exposure mitigation, medication, and immunotherapy as needed. - Implement mitigation interventions for asthma triggers related to indoor allergens (e.g. dust mites), outdoor allergens (e.g. pollen), and/or irritants (e.g. smoke).
-Ensure access to smoking cessation interventions to reduce exposure to second-hand smoke. - o Implement a medication plan for asthma management. - Initiate corticosteroid and rescue treatment as appropriate.
-Consider dry powder inhalers (DPIs) for older children and teens who can tolerate DPIs. - Follow the 2020 updates to NHLB guidelines for treatment using inhaled corticosteroids (ICS) and short-acting beta2-agonists (SABA) - Refer to a specialist to provide immunotherapy if required. - For individuals ages 5 years and older with mild to moderate allergic asthma, recommend use of subcutaneous immunotherapy as an adjunct treatment to standard pharmacotherapy. - For individuals with persistent allergic asthma, recommend against the use of sublingual immunotherapy. - Schedule planned preventative visits for asthma control at least annually. - Ensure the asthma management plan reduces impairment and risk.
-Implement the - Asthma Control Test to determine the patient's level of asthma control at every visit. - Schedule additional planned preventative visits specific to asthma control as needed.
+Include assessment of proper medication administration technique, suitability of asthma action plan, patient adherence, and patient/caregiver concerns. - Develop an asthma management plan that includes education, trigger mitigation, and medication management. - Educate patients and caregivers on self-management and trigger reduction. - Implement mitigation interventions for asthma triggers related to indoor allergens (e.g. dust mites), outdoor allergens (e.g. pollen), and/or irritants (e.g. smoke). - Promote smoking cessation and offer interventions to reduce exposure to second-hand smoke from tobacco, vape products, and cannabis. - Implement a medication plan for asthma management. - Initiate corticosteroid and rescue treatment as appropriate.
+Consider dry powder inhalers (DPIs) for older children and teens who can tolerate DPIs. - Follow the 2020 updates to NHLB guidelines for treatment using inhaled corticosteroids (ICS) and short-acting beta2-agonists (SABA) - o Refer to a specialist to provide immunotherapy if required. - For individuals ages 5 years and older with mild to moderate allergic asthma, recommend use of subcutaneous immunotherapy as an adjunct treatment to standard pharmacotherapy. - For individuals with persistent allergic asthma, recommend against the use of sublingual immunotherapy. - Schedule planned preventative visits for asthma control at least annually.

+- Ensure the asthma management plan reduces impairment and risk.
+Implement the Asthma Control Test to determine the patient's level of asthma control at every visit. - Schedule additional planned preventative visits specific to asthma control as needed.
 Review and update the asthma control plan as needed.
 Normalize routine asthma control visits. - Routine asthma control visits should also include multifaceted approaches to patient education, control of environmental triggers, and/or comorbid conditions that affect asthma. - Telehealth visits may be appropriate for follow-up and asthma education.